Renting Servers in the Cloud: The Case of Equal Duration Jobs: Related Work

 The \emph{dynamic} bin packing, generalizing the vanilla bin packing, was first proposed by Coffman et al.~\cite{coffman1983dynamic}.
-In this problem items with different sizes arrive and depart in sequential order.
-The size and arrival time of an item are revealed when the item arrives but the duration of a job is hidden.
+In this problem, items with different sizes arrive and depart in sequential order.
+The size and arrival time of an item are revealed when the item arrives, but the duration of a job is hidden.
 Thus, the algorithm is notified of the departure of an item at the time the item departs from the system.
-The objective function here is the same as online bin packing.
-Coffman et al. were studying the version where repacking of items is not allowed.
-They established the lower bound of $2.38$ for any online algorithm $ALG$.
-In the discrete version of the problem, each item has size $\dfrac{1}{k}$ for some integer $k$.
-The competitive ratio of the \AF algorithm in the discrete version is $3$.
-However, no online algorithm can do better than $2.48$~\cite{chan2008dynamic}.
+The objective here is to minimize the maximum number of bins used at any time during the execution.
+Coffman et al. consider the version where repacking of items is not allowed.
+They established a lower bound of $2.38$ for any online algorithm which was subsequently improved several times; the currently best known lower bound is $2.66$~\cite{wong20128}.

+In the discrete version of the problem, each item has size $1/k$ for some integer $k$.
+With this restriction on the input, the competitive ratio of \BF and \WF were proved to be $3$ by Chan et al. in~\cite{chan2008dynamic}.
+In the same paper, the authors proved that \FF has a competitive ratio $2.4942$ for the discrete problem, which was later improved to $2.4842$ in~\cite{han2010dynamic}.
+However, no online algorithm can do better than $2.428$~\cite{chan2008dynamic}.